build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 3.5 Summary

-In this section, we introduced a microservice business application, Sock Shop online store, and completed the multi-cluster configuration of the service.
+In this section, we introduced a microservice business application, Sock Shop online store, and completed the multi-cluster configuration.
 We also built a standard GitOps workflow based on Flux, which automatically synchronizes the target cluster with the changes in the configuration files to complete the microservice deployment in the EKS cluster.
-Meanwhile, we introduced a practical K8s configuration management tool, Kustomize, to manage the resource files of the application.
+Meanwhile, we introduced a practical K8s configuration management tool-Kustomize, and how to manage the resource files of the application.
 Here is summary of this section:

-- Introduction to the microservice business application
+- Sock Shop Introduction

-- Introduction to the configuration management tool Kustomize (base, overlays) to modify the microservice multi-cluster deployment
+- learn a configuration management tool- Kustomize (base, overlays) and how to modify the microservice multi-cluster deployment

-- Building a GitOps workflow and deploying microservices.
+- Build a GitOps workflow and deploy microservices.

 ### 4．Image-Based Automated Deployment with GitOps Workflow